MOohTus/ODAMNet/docs/source/pages/methods/methods_AMI.rst

     : Schematic illustration of DOMINO (Fig3 from DOMINO's paper [1]_)

-*For more details, go to the paper* [1]_
+*For more details, see to the paper DOMINO publication* [1]_

 Required arguments
 --------------------

 .. tip::

-    You can mix input type.
+    You can mix input types.
 For instance, you can request CTD and give a custom GMT file of pathways of interest.
-    **Every combination is possible !**
+    **Every combination is possible!**

 .. tabs::